igrabski/MultiStudyNMF/README.md

 We developed two models in this framework: the *discovery-only* model, in which signatures are found in a fully unsupervised manner, and the *recovery-discovery* model, in which informative priors are used to encourage the recovery of previously known signatures, in addition to estimating novel signatures.
 We also developed *covariate extensions* of both models, which allows sample-level covariate effects to be simultaneously estimated alongside the signatures.

 Below, we describe the usage of our code.
 We also include example data and detailed demonstrations.
+Our code can be used by cloning this GitHub repository, then simply sourcing the R scripts as needed.
+This should take only a few seconds.
+The dependencies are the `R` packages `SADISA` (tested with version 1.2) and `armspp` (tested with version 0.2.2).
+This code has been tested on `R` version 4.0 and version 4.1.3.

 ## Usage: Discovery-Only Model